 - Severe belly or pelvis pain

-Even, if you do not require emergency medical care, you should always go see a doctor after being involved in a Wisconsin car accident while pregnant.
-Both you and your baby may have sustained injuries which are imperceptible at first.
+Even if you do not require emergency medical care, you should always see a doctor after being involved in a car accident while pregnant.
+Both you and your baby may have sustained injuries that may not be obvious at first.
 After initial examinations, be sure to follow up on your baby’s health throughout the course of your pregnancy.